UW-GAC/QCpipeline/README.txt

 "--multithread 4" will request 4 cores.
 Do not request more than 8 cores.

-40a)
-iii) HWE
+30) HWE
 > hwe.py --email user@uw.edu hwe.config
 (repeat with different config files for mutiple ethnic groups) Chomosomes 1-23 will be run in parallel.
 To specify a chromosome range:
 > hwe.py --email user@uw.edu hwe.config start_chrom end_chrom

-iv-vi) Allele frequency, duplicate discordance and Mendelian errors
+31) Allele frequency, duplicate discordance and Mendelian errors
 > snp_filt.py --email user@uw.edu snp_filt.config
 use option --MAconc for minor allele concordance

-Allele frequency, mendelian errors, and dupSNP will be run using the filtered subject-level netCDF/GDS.
+Allele frequency, mendelian errors, and dupSNP will be run using the filtered subject-level GDS.

 use option --dupSNP for duplicate SNP discordance - snp annotation needs a column with integer ids for duplicate SNPs (and NA for